Atrium

 History of Atrium in Architecture

-The atrium was the center piece of roman architecture and later the concept of an atrium was also adopted by the Early Christians in their churches.
-An Atrium was used to allow natural light and to connect the inside to the outdoor environment and it is still used like this in the current period.
-In the early days when there was no electricity an atrium was also used as an open roof design that allowed air to circulate and also rainwater to enter and collect in a pool below.
-At that time it was a very important and functional design element that was providing light, air, and water for human use.
-The concept of adopting the atrium in residential and commercial buildings revival in the 20th century.
+Later, the concept of an atrium was also adopted by the early Christians in their churches.
+An atrium was used to allow natural light and ventilation and to connect the inside to the outdoor environment, and it is still used like this in the current period.
+In the early days, when there was no electricity, an atrium was also used as an open roof design that allowed air to circulate and rainwater to enter and collect in a pool below.
+At that time, it was a very important and functional design element that provided light, air, and water for human use.
+The concept of adopting the atrium in residential and commercial buildings revived in the 20th century.
+And it became much taller in the twenty-first century.

 Records